Scalable Experimental Bounds for Entangled Quantum State Fidelities: Introduction

-In this paper, we adopt and modify these generic bounds for the Dicke and GHZ states -- two well-known classes of entangled states.
+In this paper, we adopt and modify these generic bounds for Dicke states and GHZ states -- three well-known classes of entangled states -- as well as approximate Dicke states.
 Dicke states are equal amplitude superpositions of all computational states of the same Hamming weight (\ie, number of ones).
 GHZ states are Bell states that are generalized to larger qubit counts.
-Both Dicke \& GHZ states are studied extensively because of their quantum mechanical properties and their use in various domains.
+Both Dicke \& GHZ states are studied extensively because of their quantum mechanical properties and their use in various application domains, such as combinatorial constraint optimization.

 Through a series of NISQ experiments, we show that the bound from~\cite{somma2006lower} has become useful in practice to provide evidence for entanglement across up to `20' qubits without resorting to exponentially expensive full-state tomography.
-This is a testament to advances in state preparation algorithms and NISQ hardware improvements.
-Figure~\ref{fig:fidelity-comparison} shows that the original bounds are not useful for NISQ devices from just two years ago for Dicke states on as few as `5' qubits as they give negative values; they become slightly positive with our modifications without providing strong evidence of entanglement; however, newer devices (Quantinuum) produce results good enough for these bounds to become meaningful lower bounds for fidelity.
-The original and our modified fidelity bounds require only three different measurement runs, thus making fidelity-based entanglement verification easy on NISQ devices, even at high qubit counts.

-The contributions of the paper are as follows: \begin{itemize} \item We propose a divide-and-conquer based efficient Dicke state preparation circuits with $\bigO(N)$ circuit depth and $\bigO(KN)$ gate count with low constant factors.
+This is a testament to advances in state preparation algorithms and improvements in NISQ hardware.
+Figure~\ref{fig:fidelity-comparison} shows that the original bounds were not yet useful for NISQ devices, even as recent as 2022 for Dicke states on as few as `5' qubits (as they give negative values).
+They become slightly positive with our modifications without providing strong evidence of entanglement; however, as we will show, newer devices (Quantinuum) produce results that are good enough for these bounds to become meaningful lower bounds for fidelity.
+The original and our modified fidelity bounds require only very few different measurement runs (three measurement settings for Dicke states and two for GHZ states), thus making fidelity-based entanglement verification easy on NISQ devices, even at high qubit counts.
+The contributions of the paper are as follows \footnote{Parts of our experimental bounds on Dicke and GHZ state fidelity have appeared in an extended abstract at ACM Computing Frontiers 2023~\cite{10.1145/3587135.3592197}.}: \begin{itemize} \item We propose an improved divide-and-conquer based method for efficient Dicke state preparation with $\bigO(N)$ circuit depth and $\bigO(KN)$ gate count with low constant factors.

 \item We utilize and improve the lower bounds on the quantum fidelity from theory~\cite{somma2006lower} using only three measurement settings for Dicke states and only two for GHZ states.

 \item We demonstrate, using large-scale experiments on Dicke and GHZ state preparation on Quantinuum's H1 ion-trap quantum device, the usefulness of the bounds for the first time on real quantum hardware.